Mikecamdo/Mikecamdo/README.md

 ### Hello there!
 I'm Michael Doherty 👋

-- I'm currently a Junior studying Computer Science at Southern Methodist University.
+- I'm currently a Senior studying Computer Science at Southern Methodist University.
 - I'm currently interested in learning more about Artificial Intelligence, Machine Learning, and Web Development
 - Feel free to contact me with any inquiries at: mcdoherty@smu.edu